 The bed levels of the reach are filled to level -5.00 MSL and the other part are dredged to level +3.00 MSL to represent the second alternative.
-Fig. (15) shows the entire reach bed elevation in case of alternative 2.
-It is clear that the most of the filling areas are concentrated at the outer curves and the dredging area in the inner curve.
-These also are shown at Fig. (16), which represents three cross sections distributed along the reach.
-The location of these sections is shown in Fig. 15.
-The level of deepest point of the scour holes at cross sections from 1 to 3 are 2, 2 and 2 above MSL, respectively.
-This means that the filling layers of some holes are more than 12m and the dredging layers at some locations within 5m.
+Figure (15) showed the entire reach bed elevation in the case of alternative 2.
+It was cleared that the most of the filling areas were concentrated at the outer curves and the dredging area in the inner curve.
+These also were showed in Fig. (16), which represented three cross sections distributed along the reach.
+The location of these sections showed in Fig. (15).
+The filling layers of some holes were more than 12m and the dredging layers at some locations were within 5m.

 Fig.15.
-River Bed Elevation in Case of Alternative (2)
+River Bed Elevation in the Case of Alternative (2)

 Fig.16.
-Cross Sections in Case of Original Year and Alternative (2)
+Bed Profiles at Different Cross Sections for the Basic Case and Alternative (2)